SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsList.md

   No declaration of identifiers starting with two or more underscores (e.g. `__i`).

 `[NV.04]` <span id="NV04"> **[−−−]**
-  No identifiers with different capitalization in the same scope is except (**[−−]**) if the capitalization follows a physics formula.
+  No identifiers with different capitalization in the same scope except (**[−−]**) if the capitalization follows a physics formula.

 `[NV.05]` <span id="NV05"> **[++]**